mvlbulankin/mvlbulankin/README.md

 ### About Me :

-- I’m working as Data Engineer at SBER.
+- Data Engineer at Magnit.Tech

 ---